-Progesterone has beneficial anti-androgen properties and can help to promote ovulation.
+Progesterone has anti-androgen benefits and can promote ovulation.
 That makes progesterone therapeutic for polycystic ovary syndrome, as described in my recent paper The central role of ovulatory disturbances in the etiology of androgenic polycystic ovary syndrome (PCOS)—Evidence for treatment with cyclic progesterone.

 Progesterone is real progesterone, also called body-identical progesterone or oral micronized progesterone (OMP), which is available as products such as Prometrium, Utrogestan, Teva, and Famenita, depending on your country.
 Progestins, on the other hand, are not progesterone and do not exert the same ovulation-promoting effect.
 And although some progestins (eg. drospirenone) are anti-androgenic, others (eg. levonorgestrel) are androgenic or testosterone-like and can worsen the androgen excess and insulin resistance of PCOS.

 PCOS begins in the brain

 Most evidence points to a “neuroendocrine” basis for PCOS, which means that dysfunction in the brain, or more specifically, in the hypothalamus, is the main cause of ovarian androgen excess.
 It works like this:

 In a normal, healthy menstrual cycle, the hypothalamus releases pulses of GnRH (gonadotrophin-releasing hormone), first slowly, then more rapidly, and then slowly again after ovulation.
 In turn, those pulses stimulate pituitary hormones (FSH and LH) that coordinate ovulation and promote the healthy production of estrogen and progesterone.

 With PCOS, rapid GnRH pulses result in chronically elevated LH, androgen excess, insulin resistance, and, ultimately, progesterone deficiency due to anovulation.